TheAcademyofNaturalSciences/BMPxlsx/README.md

 ### Installation

-BMPxlsx was written and for Python version 2.7.15
+BMPxlsx was written and for Python versions: 3.6, 3.7, 3.8 and 3.9.

 ```sh
 $ pip install BMPxslx